Three days in Bretagne

-It is at your arrival in Dol de Bretagne, Edd Hostel more precisly, that your trip will begin.
-The town is the perfect carrefour between all the nice areas of Brittany.
-From there, by bus or by train, you’ll be able to reach Saint-Malo, the Mont Saint-Michel, Rennes, Dinan… and much more by using trains and bus!
+To put it simply, your trip will really begin at your arrival in Dol de Bretagne, Edd Hostel more precisely!
+The town is the perfect crossroad between all the nice areas of Bretagne.
+From there, by bus or by train, you’ll be able to reach Saint-Malo, the Mont Saint-Michel, Rennes, Dinan… and much more!

 First day, the Mont Saint-Michel…